Chilli Sauce Spiced With Cumin

 Ingredients

-• 4 large chillies thinly sliced
+• 4 large chillies, thinly sliced

-• 4 garlic cloves finely sliced
+• 4 cloves garlic, peeled and finely sliced

 • 60 mls white wine vinegar

-• 30 mls sugar - I used fructose
+• 30 mls fructose

 • 5 mls paprika

-• 5 mls salt
+• 5 mls fine salt

 • 2.5 mls ground cumin